tudelft/indiflightSupport/Groundstation/newMocapClient/relay/README.md

-if you want make changes: do it in `src/relay.cpp`
+if you want make changes: do it in src/relay.cpp

 to build:
 mkdir build
 cmake ..
 make

 start connection:

-    sudo ./relay [-l]
+sudo ./relay

-The option `-l` enables logging of IMU messages to a `.csv`. file at `/home/pi/logs`

 ## Optional: unit file